Almost every new business idea eventually gets to the important question related to S corp VS LLC:

 When it’s about deciding whether you should choose an LLC or S Corp, it’s worth knowing that an LLC and S Corp both offer limited liability protection to the owners.
 This means that you won’t be responsible for the business debts or lawsuits in most cases.

-Furthermore, the taxation structure of both are the same in that they are both considered pass-through entities.
-Basically, you won’t pay income taxes at the business level but at the personal level instead.
+Furthermore, the taxation structure of both is the same in that they are both considered pass-through entities.
+You won’t pay income taxes at the business level but on a personal level instead.

 While you are confused whether to choose LLC or S Corp, you should be aware of the fact that both an S Corporation and LLC are considered separate legal entities and are created by a state filing.